nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 		As far as I can tell, builds are good only for Windows 7 Pro.

-	To be on a safe side, after each ISO install,  restart Windows 7 Pro. and check for any updates,vis Start/Control Panel then type into <search>:  Update Then choose 'Check for Updates'
+	To be on a safe side, after each ISO install,  restart Windows 7 Pro. and check for any updates.
+		via Windows 7 Desktop.
+Click on Start/Control Panel then type into <search>:  Update Then choose 'Check for Updates'
 		Skip this Update step, when you install Visual Studios.